Cheryl and Durant ImbodenDurant & Cheryl Imboden's

 photoMadridVision has "hop-on, hop-off" double-deck sightseeing buses that operate on two routes: one in the historic center, and one to the Real Madrid football club's Bernabéu Stadium and other parts of "modern Madrid."
 (If you have the Madrid Card, you can travel free on MadridVision buses.)

-Other tours--both in Madrid and to neighboring cities--are available from Viator, our advertising partner, which lets you prebook tours, airport transfers, etc. in euros, pounds sterling, U.S. dollars, or Australian dollars.
+Other tours--both in Madrid and to neighboring cities--are available from Viator, our activities partner, which lets you prebook tours, airport transfers, etc. in your choice of currency.

 Next page: Museums